 Treatment of Hair Loss in Dogs

-Treatment of dog hair loss involves identifying and dealing with the underlying cause.
+Treatment of dog hair loss of course depends on the underlying cause.

 If your dog suddenly loses his hair, try to look for other accompanying symptoms.
 This can help your vet to diagnose more speedily and accurately.

-Supplements such as fatty acids and vitamins (especially A, C, and E) are beneficial to the skin and haircoat.
+Supplements such as fatty acids (e.g. salmon oil) and vitamins (especially A, C, and E) are beneficial to the skin and haircoat.
 Adding these supplements to your dog’s diet may help prevent some skin problems that may result in hair loss.